 It has the ability to provide more portability due to its collapsible frame made for storage.

 The ANCHEER makes a lot of sense for people who use Electric bikes for commuting on trains or cars.

-Always dry your bike down and follow a proper maintenance.
-Besides putting your bike inside, cover it up with a tarp or buy bike finders.
+Always dry your bike down and follow proper maintenance.
+Besides putting your bike inside, cover it up with a tarp, or buy bike finders.

 Finders can be a great alternative way to protect the bottom bracket and headset areas.

 Washing your e-bike with water is a necessary part of upkeep.
 Read the user manual to see what the (IP) rating is for the battery, display, and other important areas.